Uncategorized Archives - Triumphant Partners

 Comparing Yourself to the Wrong Peers

 Dentists often use what’s called a “market-based valuation” to estimate their practice’s worth.
-This method involves comparing your practice to those of local peers.
+This method involves comparing your practice to other dental practices in the area.
 Theoretically, this should work well since nearby practices often operate in similar markets.
 For example, a dental practice in urban New Jersey might compare itself to other urban practices, while one in rural Texas would look to its local or similarly rural peers.

 While helpful as a starting point, this method has significant limitations.
 Even among local competitors, practices can differ widely in areas like equipment, debt levels, patient base, cash flow, and market positioning.
 These granular factors can skew the valuation.
 Comparing your practice to one down the street that recently sold might lead to a misleading valuation.